acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 </details>

 ## Adjusting the brightness on a laptop
-Enable Clover DSDT fix: `AddPNLF`.
+Enable Clover DSDT fix `AddPNLF`.
 Enable `SetIntelBacklight` and `SetIntelMaxBacklight`.
 A specific value is not necessary - it will be automatically injected according to the processor installed.
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/ibl.png)